ZeroToRoot-Labs/htb-writeups/fawn/README.md

 Before interacting with the machine we must connect to the Hack The Box VPN.

 Download the VPN configuration file from the Hack The Box portal.
+If you already have .ovpn file downloaded, navigate to the folders its downloaded and run below.

 Connect using OpenVPN.